ispras/casr/docs/classes.md

 # Severity Classes

-Crash severity classes are gathered in 3 groups: exploitable, probably exploitable, and not exploitable.
+Crash severity classes are gathered in 3 groups: exploitable, probably exploitable, not exploitable, and undefined.
 Some class prototypes are taken from the open source library [gdb-exploitable](https://github.com/jfoote/exploitable.git).

 ## EXPLOITABLE